tapis-project/admin/status/README.md

   - `authn_username`: A valid username for the tenant; used for the Authenticator token generation check.
   - `authn_password`: Corrsponding password for `authn_username`; used for the Authenticator token generation check.

+See the `endpoints-minimal-ex.yaml` and the `endpoints-complex-ex.yaml` for some examples.
+(NOTE: the examples are missing the JWTs and passwords...)

 2) Use the image `tapis/status-config-builder` to build a Gatus config from the `endpoints.yaml` as follows: